Cost of Dental Implants:

 With proper care, dental implants can last a lifetime, making the restorative solution a wise investment in your oral and overall health.
-During an initial consultation with Dr. Eric Geist, Dr. Richard D. Willis, or Dr. Matthew W. Fowlkes, we can ensure you understand the factors that affect the cost of dental implants at our office in Monroe, LA.
+During an initial consultation with Dr. Eric Geist, Dr. Matthew W. Fowlkes, or Dr. Nick Gregory we can ensure you understand the factors that affect the cost of dental implants at our office in Monroe, LA.
 The total treatment cost varies from patient to patient based on the number of implants needed, any preliminary procedures that may be required, and more.

 Factors Affecting the Cost of Dental Implants

 The cost of one dental implant placed by a doctor at Oral Surgery Associates can start at $1,550.
 This includes your consultation, the implant surgery, and a healing abutment and impression abutment.
 It is important to understand this is strictly a baseline cost.
 As each of our patients has unique needs, your costs will vary based on several factors.

 Some patients require preliminary procedures to improve their eligibility for dental implants.
 The number and extent of these procedures can increase your overall costs considerably.
 Preliminary procedures may include bone grafting to improve your jawbone density, or a sinus lift to make room for the implants.

 Number of Implants Needed

 The number of implants you require will have a significant impact on the cost of your surgery.
 Some patients need just one implant to support a single crown, while others require four to six posts to support a full denture.

 Type of Abutments

 Abutments are affixed to your implants after they have fused with the jawbone, securing your final restoration in place.
 Many patients can use our standard abutment, however, some patients require custom abutments, which can increase costs.